 Practical Points

-- Refer a capacity issue to an appropriate person for assessment as soon as you become aware of it
+- Refer a capacity issue to an appropriate person for assessment as soon as you become aware of it.

-- Be clear with that person as to what action you are thinking of taking
+- Be clear with that person as to what action you are thinking of taking.

-- Arrange a multi-agency meeting
+- Arrange a multi-agency meeting.

-- Be prepared to delay your action or adjourn your Court case whilst this matter is sorted out
+- Be prepared to delay your action or adjourn your Court case while this matter is sorted out.

-- Think twice about applying for an Injunction against someone who lacks mental capacity?
+- Think twice about applying for an Injunction against someone who lacks mental capacity.
 Courts will need to be satisfied that they are capable of understanding what they can and can’t do under an Order.

-- Do seek legal advise
+- Do seek legal advice.

-- Don’t issue a warrant of possession where there is no litigation friend appointed without making an application to the Court first
+- Don’t issue a warrant of possession where there is no litigation friend appointed without making an application to the Court first.

 If you require any advice regarding a matter similar to this, then please do not hesitate to get in touch with our experienced team.